 To avoid all the confusion and give answers to some common questions of the students, we will discuss the General Duty Assistant job position in this post.

-The nursing care assistants and aides, known as General Duty Assistants (GDAs), have the primary responsibility of tending to the daily care of patients and ensuring their safety and comfort.
+The nursing care assistants and aides, known as General Duty Assistant (GDAs), have the primary responsibility of tending to the daily care of patients and ensuring their safety and comfort.
 Their duties encompass addressing the patients’ healthcare needs, maintaining a hygienic environment, and ensuring a suitable diet for the patients.

 Additionally, GDAs strictly adhere to hygiene practices to prevent the spread of bacteria or illnesses.
 They are knowledgeable and equipped to handle emergencies while adhering to ethical and legal guidelines governing medical practices.